The ultimate 3-week India itinerary: Exploring the best of India

 If you really want to get a feel for the chaos and intensity of Delhi, head to the historic Old Delhi, visiting the Chandni Chowk bazaar, and Old Delhi Spice Markets in the early morning.

-Watch the sunrise over the city from the rooftops of the spice market, before venturing into the narrow streets and laneways in search of chai and some of Delhi’s best street food (our fave are fresh samosa!).
+Watch the sunrise over the city from the rooftops of the spice market, before venturing into the narrow streets and laneways in search of chai and some of Delhi’s best street food (our fave is fresh samosa!).

-The hustle and bustle in these areas will provide the heaviest culture shock imaginable, however it’s also a great place to get a feel for India - the busy streets, constant attention and heavy pollution.
+The hustle and bustle in these areas will provide the heaviest culture shock imaginable, however, it’s also a great place to get a feel for India - the busy streets, constant attention and heavy pollution.

 RED FORT